elong0527/esubdemo/readme.md

 By using R package folder structure and tools, we are able to achieve:

-- consistency
+- Consistency
-- automation
+- Automation
-- reproducibility
+- Reproducibility
-- compliance
+- Compliance

 Below are minimal sufficient folders and files leverage R package folder structure.